0YKahil/Flight-Path-Optimizer/Readme.md

 ## Features

 - Fetches Airport location data from OurAirports api
-- parses and filters data using a python script to only include small, medium, and large airports (no heliports or seaports) and restrict to region of choice
+- Parses and filters data using a python script to only include small, medium, and large airports (no heliports or seaports) and restrict to region of choice
 - Calculates the circle distance between all the pairs of airports using the Haversine formula https://en.wikipedia.org/wiki/Haversine_formula
-- Converts calculations into an adjacency list representing a graph with airports as nodes and **Reachable** distances as the edges
+- Converts calculations into an adjacency list representation of a graph with airports as nodes and **Reachable** distances as the edges
-- Using Dijkstra's Algorithm (https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm), finds the shortest path from a given starting airport and destination and outputs it to the user
+- Using a personally written and modified version of Dijkstra's Algorithm (see summary above for details), finds the optimal path from a given starting airport and destination and outputs it to the user.

 # Threshold
 ### The Threshold sets the maximum distance (in nautical miles) for creating edges between airports in the network graph.
 This ensures only direct, feasible routes are included.